 Imagine you live in a world with a gender binary that is rather rigidly defined.
 (I know.
 Tough to do, right?)
 And imagine that there are lists of what men are like and what women are like.
 And some people cleave to the list, but everyone knows them.
 And even people who think the lists are crap still work off of them for a lot of things.

 (So far you don't really have to "imagine" this so much as simply NOTICE it.)

 Now imagine that without dysphoria or major identity crisis you've spent your entire life noticing that your list of traits and attributes is the WRONG LIST.
-You are compassionate, kind, nurturing, good with kids, introspective, emotional, accommodating, passive in matters of courtship––flirty so they come to you but rarely making the first move, easily connected with people, loyal, pliant, enjoy cleaning (and what little cooking you can do), like jobs such as teaching, and love doing emotional labor for loved ones.
+You are compassionate, gentle, kind, nurturing, good with kids, introspective, emotional, accommodating, passive in matters of courtship––preferring they make the first move—easily connected with people, loyal, pliant, empathetic, you enjoy cleaning (and what little cooking you can do), like jobs such as teaching and housespouse, and love doing emotional labor for loved ones.
 You kind of like jewelry and feeling "cute."

 You eschew much of list that you are supposed to take on.
 Tough, powerful, "rational," competitive, unemotional, afraid of committment, unattached, aggressive (or "assertive").
 Blech.
 Get that bullshit away from you.

 You even find your own quiet, inward-focused way to be ambitious that doesn't require comparing yourself to others.